buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | ***Variant***: **Polar Owlbear** |
 | --- |

 This Owlbear is present in arctic regions or snowy mountains.
-Unlike the normal Owlbear, it is more robust and strong.
+Unlike the normal Owlbear, it is more robust and stronger.
 It has 85 Hit Points, +10 to hit, 21 claw damage +1 Bleeding, 15 beak damage.
 CR 4

 ### Panoptikhan